 Conclusion: Canada has not re-engaged in peacekeeping (yet).
-The number of uniformed personnel deployed is about half of what it was when the Harper government ended in 2015.
+The number of uniformed personnel deployed is less than half of what it was when the Harper government ended in 2015.
 Canada has so far contributed none of the additional personnel promised in 2016.
-Instead of being at 860, Canada is at 62 uniformed personnel.
-This is the lowest point since the first peacekeeping force was proposed by Lester Pearson in 1956 (see graph at end of page).
+Instead of being at 860, Canada is at 40 uniformed personnel.
+This is the lowest point since the first peacekeeping force was proposed by Lester B. Pearson in 1956 (see graph at end of page).
 More promisingly, the Defence and Foreign Ministers announced on 19 March 2018 that Canada will contribute to the UN mission in Mali an aviation task force of 6 helicopters and an estimated 200-250 personnel.
 This would be a substantial contribution when it materializes in August 2018.

 Initiative: to promote more women in peacekeeping

 Tabulation: Number of Canadian uniformed women in peacekeeping (benchmark data and the latest figures)

 |2015 Oct 31||1||20||21||UN, 2015(pdf)||Conservative gov (last official figures)|